sunil1423/Java_app_jenkins/README.md

-# This file contains java file that will execte using jenkins
+# __Java file execution with Jenkins Execution__
+### This repository contains a Java file that can be executed using Jenkins in a freestyle project.
+The project demonstrates continuous integration (CI) using Jenkins.